-FIND YOUR INNER CHILD ON THE HERITAGE RAILWAY + CAROUSEL Experience the magic of the lovingly restored H
+FIND YOUR INNER CHILD ON THE HERITAGE RAILWAY + CAROUSEL

 Experience the magic of the lovingly restored Heritage Carousel or take a nostalgic tour on the Heritage Railway via mini train.
 Located at North Bay's beautiful waterfront, these activities are great for children and the young at heart.
 The Heritage Railway & Carousel Company provide hours of old-fashioned fun to over 100,000 + visitors each summer and has become one of North Bay's most treasured attractions.